Welcome to today's edition of the Rush 24-7 podcast.

 Yes, that's true.

-I actually have two boys uh th uh that I'm still in contact with here in the States.
+I actually have two boys that I'm still in contact with here in the States.

 He has a visa.

-The one who has a visa goes to does the back and forth route because it's easy for him to get in and out of the country.
+The one who has a visa does the back and forth route because it's easy for him to get in and out of the country.

-The illegal one is here and doesn't go back, and uh because he has to pay a coyote $500 to get him across the border every time he does.
+The illegal one is here and doesn't go back because he has to pay a coyote $500 to get him across the border every time he does.

 So it's not feasible for him to do that.

-So he will be he would end up as one of these people wanting amnesty because uh he's been living here now for a long time and put his roots down now in this country because he can't go back.
+So he would end up as one of these people wanting amnesty because he's been living here now for a long time and put his roots down now in this country because he can't go back.

 Right.

-Well, you know, uh tell you where the whole thing ended up, folks.
+Well, I'll tell you where the whole thing ended up, folks.

-And and the the the point here is is that uh m my belief is that both political parties in seeking amnesty are looking at voter registration.
+The point here is that my belief is that both political parties in seeking amnesty are looking at voter registration.

-And because there are there are many other solutions to this problem that you can do that would cost much less and would and would have far less cultural and societal and legal impact on the on the country.
+Because there are many other solutions to this problem that you can do that would cost much less and would have far less cultural and societal and legal impact on the country.

-They can pay a little bit more than they can afford now, or the seasonal work.
+They can pay a little bit more than they can afford now.

-I think we already have over two million migrant workers in the country now.
+I think we already have over 2 million migrant workers in the country now.

-And statistically, half of them are illegal, as Sister Mary Joe points out.
+And statistically, half of them are illegal, as Sister Mary Jo points out.

-But the only the the real point of this was there are real problems out there in the agriculture community and other businesses, and there are ways of of solving the problem without blanket amnesty of twelve to twenty, whatever the number is, millions of people, and totally bastardizing and corrupting U.S. law, and essentially registering a whole bunch of new Democrats.
+And there are ways of solving the problem without blanket amnesty of 12 to 20, whatever the number is, millions of people, and totally bastardizing and corrupting U.S. law and essentially registering a whole bunch of new Democrats.

 We don't have to do that to address the problem.

-So I appreciate Sister Mary Joe, thank you for the call.
+Sister Mary Jo, thank you for the call.

 I love personal experience testimony on this.